Santa Maria Man Federally Charged in Courthouse Bombing That Injured at Least Five

 A man accused of throwing a bomb into a Santa Maria courthouse on Wednesday and injuring at least five people was charged in a federal criminal complaint on Thursday.

 Santa Maria resident Nathaniel James McGuire, 20, is charged with maliciously damaging a building by means of explosive, according to press release from the U.S. Attorney’s Office.
 He faces up to 40 years in federal prison if convicted.
-He is scheduled to make his first appearance in United States District Court in downtown Los Angeles this Friday afternoon.
+He made his first appearance in United States District Court in downtown Los Angeles on Friday afternoon, where U.S. Magistrate Judge A. Joel Richlin ordered him to be jailed without bond.
+McGuire, who did not enter a plea today, is scheduled to be arraigned in L.A. on October 18.

 According to a press release from the Santa Barbara County Sheriff’s Office, McGuire leaned through the entryway of the Santa Barbara County Superior Court in Santa Maria on Wednesday at around 8:40 a.m. and threw a bag toward the screening station.
 The bag, containing an “improvised explosive device,” then detonated in the hallway next to Department 9, where McGuire was supposed to be arraigned on felony firearms charges stemming from a July 28 arrest.
-Four injured individuals were transported from the scene to a nearby hospital, and one victim arrived at the hospital on their own, according to a press release from the Santa Barbara County Sheriff’s Office
+Four injured individuals were transported from the scene to a nearby hospital, and one victim arrived at the hospital on their own, according to the Sheriff’s Office.

 McGuire, who the Sheriff’s Office said was wearing body armor at the time of the attack, was arrested shortly after the explosion as he was making his way from the courthouse to his red Ford Mustang.
 As he was heading to the car, “McGuire allegedly yelled that the government had taken his guns and that everyone needed to fight, rise up, and rebel,” according to the press release from the U.S. Attorney’s Office.